hoffmangroup/BEHST-2022/README.md

 `sudo Rscript -e 'install.packages(c("RCurl", "gProfileR"), repos="https://cran.rstudio.com")' `

 #### Instructions for Mac OS ####
-Here are the instructions to install all the programs and libraries needed by BEST on a Mac computer, from a shell terminal.
+Here are the instructions to install all the programs and libraries needed by BEHST on a Mac computer, from a shell terminal.
 We tested these instructions on an Apple computer running a Mac OS macOS 10.12.2 Sierra operating system, in March 2017.
 If you are using another operating system version, some instructions might be slightly different.

 First of all, update: